RaymondLZhou/image-based-recommender/README.md

 # Artistic Learning

 Neural style transfer built on TensorFlow and Keras in Python with a deep convolutional neural network (CNN).
-Creates artistic image by recombining input content and style, using NumPy to shape neural representations.
+Creates artistic image by recombining input content and style.

 ## Description